 Customer service scripts can make an agent appear non-human or robotic.
 This can prevent them from fostering a real connection.
-To avoid these downfalls, you must encourage agents to strike the right balance and use an empathetic tone for better flexibility.
+To avoid these downfalls, agents have to find the right balance to offer quality customer service.
+Hence, you must encourage your agents to use an empathetic tone for better flexibility.

 Customer support reps who are passionate may feel that scripts prevent them from modifying the conversation with customers.
 This, in turn, would prevent them from creating a stronger connection with the customers.
 Hence the lack of flexibility arises.

 The only way to resolve this is personalization.
 Allow your agents to personalize their responses as and when they need.
-Give them the flexibility to change scripts as they need in the time of adversity.
+Give them the flexibility to change scripts as they need in times of adversity.

 When you have the right collection of phrases at your disposal, it can improve your communication as a customer service professional.
-Here are some examples of affirmative phrases that you can use for live scripts that’ll make customers happy:
+Here are some customer service scripts samples of affirmative phrases that you can use for live scripts that’ll make customers happy:

 Words have the potential to destroy as much as they can empower.
 With the flash of the word “NO,” the human brain releases stress-producing hormones and neurotransmitters.
 Yes, customers do not appreciate the use of negative phrases while interacting with a customer service rep.

-Here are some of the negative phrases to avoid while writing customer service scripts:
+Here are some of the negative to positive scripting while writing customer service scripts: